sharmasharad795/DataMiningINF553/README.md

 We implement the SON algorithm using the Apache Spark Framework.
 We also develop a program to find frequent itemsets in two datasets, one simulated dataset and one real-world dataset generated from Yelp dataset.

+HW3 -

+We leverage principles of Min-Hash, Locality
+Sensitive Hashing (LSH), to develop recommendation system - CONTENT BASED and COLLABORATIVE FILTERING ( Item based and User based CF )

+HW4 -

+We explore the spark GraphFrames library as well as implement our own Girvan-Newman algorithm using the Spark Framework to detect communities in graphs,ie, users who have a similar business taste.